Hazim Šabanović

-Hazim Šabanović (Poriječani, Visoko, 11 January 1916 - Istanbul, 22 March 1971) was a Bosnia and Herzegovinian and Yugoslav historian, orientalist, and Ottomanist.
+Hazim Šabanović (Poriječani, Visoko, 11 January 1916 – Istanbul, 22 March 1971) was a Yugoslav historian, orientalist, and Ottomanist.
 He was Scientific advisor of the Oriental Institute in Sarajevo.
 He died in Istanbul, where he was searching for new data in libraries and archives for what would become a seminal work, the Literature of Bosnian Muslims in Oriental Languages, published posthumously in 1973.
 The mixed high school center in Visoko bears his name.

 Early life and education

 Born 1916, in Poriječani, Visoko, Bosnia and Herzegovina, where he finished elementary school.
 He went on to graduate from the Gazi Husrevbeg madrasa in 1936, which was a secondary level school.
 He obtained a higher education degree from the Higher Sharia School in Sarajevo, where he graduated in 1940, acquiring education in Islamic legal sciences and in traditional Islamic-Arabic disciplines, especially knowledge of Arabic, Turkish and the basics of Persian languages.
 In 1956, he obtained his PhD. at the Faculty of Philosophy, University of Belgrade to become a Doctor of Historical Sciences.

 He later served as prefect of a boarding high school in 1941, and as a court intern until the fall of 1942.
 He then transferred to the National Museum in Sarajevo, where he served as a curator-intern, between 1942 and 1945, managing the Turkish Archive.
-At the end of the World War II, in 1945, he served as a secretary of the Committee "for assistance to refugees from Southeastern Bosnia and Sandžak".
-For brief period of time, at the end of the WWII, he was imprisoned on suspicion of pro-Croatian stance during the war.
+At the end of World War II, in 1945, he served as a secretary of the Committee "for assistance to refugees from Southeastern Bosnia and Sandžak".
+For brief period of time, at the end of WWII, he was imprisoned on suspicion of pro-Croatian stance during the war.